ValueForge/FundItETC/README.md

 FundItETC is an open-source, decentralized crowd funding platform in development for deployment on Ethereum Classic.

-It is an expansion on a JSMastery educational project by [Adrian Hajdin](https:\\jsmastery.pro) to whom we express sincere gratitude.
+It is inspired by a JSMastery educational project by [Adrian Hajdin](https:\\jsmastery.pro) to whom we express sincere gratitude.

 ## Development environment